-More Dangers Loom After Guatemala Volcano Kills at Least 25 People
+More Dangers Loom After Guatemala Volcano Kills at Least 62 People

 The President of El Salvador offered his condolences via Twitter and said his country stood ready to assist its neighbor.

-Israel's Ambassador to Guatemala and the Mayor of Puerto Rico also expressed their solidarity.
+Israel's Ambassador to Guatemala and Carmen Yulín Cruz, the mayor of San Juan, Puerto Rico, also expressed their solidarity.